Judge voids Bowe Bergdahl court-martial conviction

 Bergdahl attorney Eugene Fidell told The Washington Post, “This is a good day for the rule of law, and it’s a good day for the federal courts, because it shows that while they are respectful of the military justice system, they are going to provide independent judicial review.”

-Bergdahl had said he left his post to report what he described as poor leadership in his unit, but he was captured by the Taliban and tortured on an off for nearly five years.
+Bergdahl had said he left his post to report what he described as poor leadership in his unit, but he was captured by the Taliban and tortured on-and-off for nearly five years.
 Court records documented the extent of the torture and noted that he made several escape attempts, resulting in his imprisonment in a small cage for a year.

 A prisoner swap returned Bergdahl home in 2014, in exchange for the release of five Taliban leaders who were held at Guantanamo Bay.
 At the time, then-President Obama held a Rose Garden event celebrating Bergdahl’s freedom, just as reports of his voluntary desertion were surfacing.